Student Conduct Board

 - Act as an effective and cooperative group member and maintain confidentiality at all times

 - Commitment to hearing participation (approx. 1-2 hours, 1-3 times a semester).
-Hearings are scheduled on a case by case basis, Monday through Friday between 12 noon and 5 p.m.
+Hearings are scheduled on a case by case basis, Monday through Friday between 9 a.m. and 5 p.m.
 Board members are assigned to cases depending on their availability, so scheduling is flexible.

 - Maintain at least a 2.7 GPA and full-time status

-- Must be in good academic standing and have no student conduct history with the university
+- Must be in good academic and disciplinary standing

-If you are interested in serving on the Student Conduct Board, contact the Office of Student Conduct by email at email@example.com.
+If you are interested in serving on the Student Conduct and Conflict Resolution Board, contact the Office of Student Conduct and Conflict Resolution by email at email@example.com.